hbc/Intro-to-Unix/lessons/05_data_organization.md

 ### Organizing

 Every computational analysis you do is going to spawn many files, and inevitability, you'll want to run some of those analysis again.
 Genomics projects can quickly accumulate hundreds of files across tens of folders.
-Before you start any analysis it is best to first get organized and create a planned storage space for the results of your workflow.
+Before you start any analysis it is best to first get organized and **create a planned storage space for your workflow**.

 We will start by creating a directory that we can use for the rest of the workshop: